CodersCampus/supportDocs/docs/item/PRO_HIERARCHICAL_RESPONSIVE.md

 It is OK for professionals to feel slightly resentful of the responsibilities that come with the good fortune of having a profession.
 That's why they sometimes mock their own paychecks as Golden Handcuffs.

-The flip side is, some don't have a profession to be resentful about.
+Could be worse.
+Some don't have a profession to be resentful about.